ribru17/.dotfiles/README.md

   - Use `<leader>gk` and `<leader>gj` to move up and down Git changes, respectively
 - Diagnostics
-  - For the following keymaps, make the suffix capital to open in a new tab (e.g. `gD` opens definition in new tab)
+  - For the following key maps, make the suffix capital to open in a new tab (e.g. `gD` opens definition in new tab)
     - Use `gd` to Go to Definition of current object
     - Use `gt` to Go to Type definition of current object